petroemil/Rx.Book/Draft.md

 The rest of the pipeline goes like this: <br/>
 The `ObserveOnDispatcher()` operator is used to marshall the flow of the observable stream back to the UI thread. <br/>
 The `Do()` operator lets you to inspect the stream at specific positions - this is where the actual CallBack methods are called. <br/>
-The `Retry()` operator is necessarry to make sure the stream never gets terminated by some unhandled exception. <br/>
+The `Retry()` operator is necessary to make sure the stream never gets terminated by some unhandled exception. <br/>
 And lastly the `Subscribe()` method is the method that actually activates this whole logic.
 Until you don't call subscribe, the stream is just a definition of steps, but it won't do anything.

 ## Summary